kyleyeh/KTANE-Project-Template/README.md

 **Simon Says (8 points)**
 '''
 simonSaysAction
     Given a list of flashing colors, the number of strikes, and whether or not the bomb's serial number has a vowel, return a list containing the sequence of colors (in lowercase) that should be pressed

-    Arguments: colors (the list of flashing colors), numStrikes (the current number of strikes), hasVowel (T/F indicating if the serial number contains a vowel)
+    Arguments: colors (the list of reds, greens, blues, and yellows), numStrikes (the current number of strikes), hasVowel (T/F indicating if the serial number contains a vowel)
     Return: a list containing the sequence of colors (in lowercase) that should be pressed
 '''